-A key finding from a recent study of practices indicated that there is little awareness of the broader business benefits available through use of Open Standards, but that once these potential benefits are demonstrated, the level of interest amongst support staff and organisation leadership increases significantly.
-This is coupled with little awareness of the opportunities for, and benefits from, storing conservation information in systems and integrating that information with other business systems to support management decision-making.
+A key finding from a recent study of practices revealed the low level of awareness of the broader business benefits available through use of Open Standards.
+However once these potential benefits are demonstrated, the level of interest increases significantly amongst support staff and organisation leadership.
+A further finding was that there is even less awareness of the opportunities for, and benefits from, storing conservation information in systems and integrating that information with other business systems to support management decision-making.

 This report aims to portray conservation work within its broader organisational context, by describing the key interactions with other business processes such as fundraising, finance, and people management.
 It outlines the benefits that can be obtained by identifying and streamlining the information flows between these processes.
-This analysis builds on the Open Standards, which aim to improve the practice of conservation, and extends its concepts to show how it can also improve the management of conservation.
+This analysis builds on the Open Standards which aim to improve the practice of conservation, and extends its concepts to show how it can also improve the management of conservation.

-The report is targeted primarily at "integrators", or Monitoring & Evaluation staff, in small-to-medium sized conservation organisations, who are looking for ways to improve the workflows across their organisations.
+The report is targeted primarily at "integrators", often Monitoring & Evaluation staff, who are looking for ways to improve the efficiency of their organisation.